 Reduce your energy bills with 100% financing for solar and efficiency

 PACE is proving to be the most effective way to pay for energy improvements for homes.
-Available now throughout California and in many municipalities in Florida, PACE is saving money for homeowners, creating jobs, and helping local governments achieve important environmental goals.
+Available now throughout much of California, Florida, and Missouri, PACE is saving money for homeowners, creating jobs, and helping local governments achieve important environmental goals.

 PACE has helped homeowners across the U.S. finance solar and energy efficiency improvements that have eliminated billions of dollars of wasteful utility bill spending.
 PACE provides 100% of the funds you need to purchase efficient equipment such as water heaters, insulated windows and doors, efficient roofing, solar panels, and more.
 Find a local PACE program for details on eligible improvements for your home.

 To learn more about how PACE works, see “What is PACE?”